 For N00bs buying a first “real” quality Swiss luxury watch is complicated.
 Similar to buying a car, there are numerous models and features and styles and sizes that are more confusing than meaningful.
-If you are thinking of making the plunge, congratulations!
-Many watch wearers do not get to the point of considering a mid-range (>$4000 US) Swiss timepiece because they “settled” for a homage watch (“homage” is a polite term for fake or knock-off watch), or a plastic multifunction battery powered watch.
+If you are thinking of taking the plunge, congratulations!
+Many watch wearers do not get to the point of considering a Swiss luxury timepiece because they “settled” for a homage watch (“homage” is a polite term for fake or knock-off watch), or a plastic multifunction battery powered watch.
 Saving your pennies for an actual Swiss mid-range watch is better than owning multiple knock-off because every time you strap it on, you know that it does not have the quality, durability, pedigree, and provenance of a fine Swiss watch.

 What to Consider